chmlee/ream-doc-v2/docs/Contribution/Note.md

 I did not initially write REAM with all 7 features in mind.

 When collecting my data for my undergraduate thesis, I wanted to edit my dataset in my favourite editor [Neovim](https://neovim.io).
-I tried [a plugin](https://github.com/chrisbra/csv.vim) that handle CSV files in Vim, but found some of its core functionalities to be inconsistent.
+I tried [a plugin](https://github.com/chrisbra/csv.vim) that handles CSV files in Vim, but found some of its core functionalities to be inconsistent.
 This is when I start exploring CSV alternatives that are easy to edit in text editors.
 Meanwhile, I started reflecting on my past experience with data and see how I cam improve my workflow with my new solution.